rleibman/full-scala-stack/README.md

 ## Testing
 Most of this project is boilerplate, so *by definition* there's not much to test.
 The question is always "what to test?".
 Business logic of course.
 In this architecture business logic resides in the following places:
 - The server's Service classes.
 I suggest you keep your routes simple and create either methods within those classes or separate business class logic.
 I'll write a couple of tests to show how to test the routes
-- The database specific ModelDAO... because Slick is not a full ORM library, a lot of the mapping from Relational to OO happens in the DAO, it's a good idea to test these. these are considered integration tests and are in the server/it path
+- The database specific Repository... because Slick is not a full ORM library, a lot of the mapping from Relational to OO happens in the DAO, it's a good idea to test these. these are considered integration tests and are in the server/src/it path
 - The web application itself, I personally find it very hard to write unit tests against user interface, you should read:
     - https://www.scala-js.org/libraries/testing.html
     - https://github.com/japgolly/scalajs-react/blob/master/doc/TESTING.md